Caroline Suh: Career

 Suh developed and directed the Netflix series WORKING: What We Do All Day, featuring President Obama and produced by his company Higher Ground.
 NPR's David Bianculli called it "flawless" and "the best TV documentary about jobs and workers since Edward R. Murrow's "Harvest Of Shame" on CBS.
 And that was more than 60 years ago."

-In 2023, Suh directed and produced the documentary Sorry/Not Sorry alongside Cara Mones, revolving around allegations of sexual misconduct made against Louis C.K. and the affect his comeback has on those who've come forward.
-It will have its world premiere at the 2023 Toronto International Film Festival in September 2023.
+In 2023, Suh directed and produced the documentary Sorry/Not Sorry with the New York times, alongside Cara Mones, revolving around allegations of sexual misconduct made against Louis C.K. and the affect his comeback has on those who've come forward.
+It premiered at the 2023 Toronto International Film Festival in September 2023 and was released by Greenwich Films.